ddhartma/Machine-Learning/README.md

 where **G** is the **Gini index** over all classes, **pk** are the proportion of training instances with class k in the rectangle of interest.
 A node that has all classes of the same type (perfect class purity) will have G=0, whereas a G that has a 50-50 split of classes for a binary classification problem (worst purity) will have a G=0.5.

 **Stopping Criterion**: As a problem usually has a large set of features, it results in large number of splits, which in turn gives a huge tree.
 Such trees are complex and can lead to overfitting.
 So, we need to know when to stop.
 One way of doing this is to set a **minimum number of training inputs** to use on each leaf.
 For example, we can use a minimum of 10 passengers to reach a decision(died or survived), and ignore any leaf that takes less than 10 passengers.
 Another way is to set maximum depth of your model.
-Maximum depth refers to the the length of the longest path from a root to a leaf.
+Maximum depth refers to the length of the longest path from a root to a leaf.

 **Pruning** The performance of a tree can be further increased by pruning.
 It involves removing the branches that make use of features having low importance.
 This way, we reduce the complexity of tree, and thus increasing its predictive power by reducing overfitting.